Doubting the power of content marketing? Not for long: A new study shows that content marketing makes consumers 131% more likely to purchase.

 Recently, this website was listed by NewsCred as one of the Top 50 Best Content Marketing Brands of 2017.
 NewsCred stated, “These brands represent the best of content marketing today.
 We applaud these brands for their courage to see possibilities and drive innovation that, in turn, evolves the entire content marketing field.”

-Our content strategy for FCEC was developed by our Editor in Chief, Amy Hatch, years ago.
 By faithfully seeking out and creating helpful relevant content for busy professionals, a loyal following was quickly formed.
 “As marketers, it’s our job to help our customers and prospects make sense of the world around them.
 Creating content that helps people do their jobs every day can only build trust and lead to lifelong relationships.
-There’s no risk and only reward,” explained Hatch.
+There’s no risk and only reward,” explained Amy Hatch, founder of this site.

-“The most important part to understand is that this wasn’t an overnight success.
-This took a long time to build, and over that time, we earned the trust and respect of our readers.
-My only caution would be to people looking for a quick win: You’re looking in the wrong place.
-This is a long-term commitment.
-It doesn’t have to cost a lot of money, but it does take a lot of intellectual capital, and you have to be willing to invest in that.”
+Anyone looking for a quick win: You’re looking in the wrong place.
+Content marketing is a long-term commitment.
+It doesn’t have to cost a lot of money, but it does take a lot of intellectual capital, and you have to be willing to invest in that.

 The goal of thought leadership in content marketing is to build relationships, thereby earning trust and reliability.
 “It’s crucial to influence customers before they buy,” said Alex Rogers, Principle Account Manager at Google.